 Today and we are river cruising along the Yonne with open vistas past pretty riverside villages.
 After lunch we arrive to our destination, Auxerre (pop’ 45,000)

-Auxerre has been a prosperous town since roman times and is dominated by the 11-16c St Étienne cathedral built on the high ground overlooking the river.
-Although a bustling and modern town it maintains its 15c charm with many timber framed buildings and cobbled streets, a great place for shopping or just people watching from one of the busy street side cafés.
+A prosperous town since roman times and dominated by the 11-16c St Étienne cathedral built on the high ground overlooking the river.
+Although bustling and modern it maintains its 15c charm with timber framed buildings and cobbled streets, a great place for shopping, or just people watching from one of the busy street side cafés.

 A small and charming restaurant where Jérôme and Sylvie Carpentier focus on traditional Burgundy cuisine.